Mobile had its biggest day in history this year, with Black Friday being the first day that mobile revenue surpassed $1 billion.

 - No categories

-The fourth installment in an exclusive series, this publication is reporting on quarterly mobile site performance as monitored by Catchpoint Systems, New York.
+The ninth installment in an exclusive series, this publication is reporting on quarterly mobile site performance as monitored by Catchpoint Systems, New York.
 Find out in this installment how leading brands in the retail, banking and travel sectors fared.

 NEW YORK – A Hired executive at ad:tech New York 2016 explained that Snapchat’s user base is quantitatively proven to be the most engaged out of all major platforms, meaning brands and retailers need to dive into the application to tap into a marketing goldmine.